Telephone: 604 444-4889

 Centre for Screenwriters and the Art of Documentary workshops.

 Browne’s films include Linton Garner: I Never Said Goodbye (2003), Father and Son (1992) and White Lake (1989), which was nominated for a Genie for Best Feature Length Documentary.
 He is currently working on texts for new operas.
 His recent work explores the history and legacy of the Surrealist fascination with the art of the Northwest Coast and Alaska, and includes the essay “Scavengers of Paradise.”
-Browne teaches at Simon Fraser University’s School for the Contemporary Arts.
+Browne has recently retired from teaching production, screenwriting, and film history at Simon Fraser University’s School for the Contemporary Arts.

 September 2013 : Tens of Thousands Participate in Vancouver Reconciliation Walk